AliceWonderMiscreations/SimpleCacheRedis/USAGE.md

 Exception.

+You can catch these based on `\InvalidArgumentException` or the PSR implementation.

+### Setup Exceptions

+Exceptions of this type only happen when either the class is not able to connect to the Redis server, you are using the Sodium variant and do not have the libsodium functions available, you specified a JSON configuration file that does not exist or is invalid, your encryption key is not valid, or something is broken resulting in the encryption nonce not being properly incremented.

+In those circumstances, this class will throw a:

+    \AWonderPHP\SimpleCache\InvalidSetupException
+        extends \ErrorException
+        implements \Psr\SimpleCache\CacheException

+Exception.

-You can catch these based on `InvalidArgumentException` or the PSR implementation.
+You can catch these based on `\ErrorException` or the PSR implementation.

 ### About Catching Exceptions